spresse1/pressers.name/content/blog/lenovo-300e-pt3-acpi-investigation.md

 ---
 title: "Lenovo 300e Gen 2, Part 3: Digging in to the Laptop/slate switch and ACPI"
-date: 2022-11-19T21:00:00+02:00
+date: 2022-11-16T13:00:00+02:00
 ---

 # Recap

-[Last time we determined that simply asking Linux to identify as Windows didn't make a difference]({{< relref lenovo-300e-pt2-lshw-lspci-dmesg-acpi >}}).
+Last time, [we determined that simply asking Linux to identify as Windows didn't make a difference]({{< relref "lenovo-300e-pt2-lshw-lspci-dmesg-acpi"  >}}).
 That's okay, it was a long shot anyway.
 However, we also gathered a bunch of useful general information about the system.

 Now we'll get started with specific tasks to determine why the laptop/slate mode switch doesn't work.